pajicf/pajicf/README.md

 ## Personal Open Source projects

 ## Games
-- **Minecraft clone with Multiplayer that's pluggable into React projects as a library**
+- **Minecraft clone with Multiplayer that's built as a library and pluggable into sites**
 [Monorepo](https://github.com/acid-info/WebCave)

 ## Templates